oeg-upm/PODIO/ontology/requirements/README.md

 | CQ12 | What has been the latest legislation approved by each jurisdiction? |
 | CQ13 | What was the last legislation approved by the government of the Community of Madrid? |
 | CQ14 | What is the longest legislation? |
+| CQ15 | How much legislative and propaganda activity has the PSOE had during its governments in each legislature?